desty2k/QtPyNetwork/README.rst

 ---------

 - Fernet encrypted communication
-- every message write call is executed inside thread
+- every message write and read call is executed inside thread
 - signals for each event - connected, disconnected, error, etc.
 - a different encryption key can be assigned for each client
 - methods for setting custom JSON encoder and decoder